 (b) a defect in the appointment of any member or any deputy of a member.

-[Section 340H inserted by No. 19 of 2016 s.
+[Section 340H inserted: No. 19 of 2016 s.
 48.]

 340I.
 Reimbursement of expenses of members of Committee

 The Chairperson and other members of the Committee and their respective deputies are entitled to such reimbursements of expenditure as the Minister from time to time determines, and is hereby authorised to determine.